systelab/systelab-components/README.md

 Library with common UI components to speed up your Angular developments.
 You can take a look to the components in our showcase at https://systelab.github.io/systelab-components-dist/

-## Installing the library
+## Using the library

-The first steep will be to add the package in your package.json
+First, you have to add the package in your package.json

 ```bash
 npm install systelab-components --save
 ```

-After, you must add the following styles and javascripts in the .angular-cli.json file,
+After, you must add the following styles and scripts in the .angular-cli.json file,

 ```javascript
 "styles": [